jonasmue/jonasportfol.io/src/posts/cover-letters-gpt2.md

 ### Examples

 Please note, that the human-written system prompt at the beginning of each cover letter is written in italic typeface, the remainder of the text is then augmented by the neural text generation model.
-Please also note that bullet points in the texts were added manually to increase readability.
+Bullet points in the texts were added manually to increase readability.

 <div class="text-card collapsible">